 The following day I joined the throng from the Midlands and travelled down Twickenham to watch the Aviva Premiership final (Tigers v Saints).
-I was on one of the Tiger’s supporters bus.
-Due to a road accident in Northampton (Saint’s HQ) ) we were caught in a jam and the journey to the ground took just over 4 hours.
+I was on one of the Tiger’s supporters’ buses.
+Due to a road accident in Northampton (Saint’s HQ),) we were caught in a jam and the journey to the ground took just over 4 hours.
 A necessary change of plans meant that we ate in the Harlequin’s Hog Roast Tent instead of our usual haunt, we washed down some fine pork and stuffing baps with lubricating Guinness before making our way to our seats in the North Stand.
-In revenge for delaying some of their most ardent fans on their passage through enemy territory, our tigerish heroes outgunned the opposition and were victorious.
-On the return the journey we were again delayed when a caravan overturned on the M25 (no doubt another Northampton driver).
+In revenge for delaying some of the most ardent fans on their passage through enemy territory, our tigerish heroes outgunned the opposition and were victorious.
+On the return of the journey we were again delayed when a caravan overturned on the M25 (no doubt another Northampton driver).

-On the Monday Sarah returned from Sheffield to start her half-term.
-The following Saturday she joined Sue and I on a council walk around Hallaton.
-The 3 hour ramble started and finished at the Bewick Arms.
+On Monday Sarah returned from Sheffield to start her half-term.
+The following Saturday she joined Sue and me on a council walk around Hallaton.
+The 3-hour ramble started and finished at the Bewick Arms.
 We had lunch there before returning to Harborough.

 The rest of that week Sarah spent on her final essay of the year.
-I read it when she had finished and predicted that it would get tops marks (I was right: a 1st).
+I read it when she had finished and predicted that it would get top marks (I was right: a 1st).
 That Friday we had a family BBQ.
-Nan had invited a friend from Huntingdon Gardens (Isabel) and the two of them seemed to enjoy each others’ company.
+Nan had invited a friend from Huntingdon Gardens (Isabel) and the two of them seemed to enjoy each other’s company.

 The Lions are touring Australia.
 I have been trying to arrange matters so that I could watch the games, but up until the fourth game, I had not succeeded!
 Saturday the 8th was a notable day.
 I managed to watch the Lions beat Queensland Reds in an awesome, bruising, brutal encounter while having breakfast at The Angel (10.30am kick-off), followed in the afternoon by a Beer Festival at the Lord Nelson (a fine selection), then to cap a perfect day, that evening I watched England stuff Argentina in Rio.
 Not many days like this.